 In May 2022, the Company filed a universal Shelf Registration statement on Form S-3 (the "Registration Statement") with the SEC.
 The Registration Statement was declared effective by the SEC on May 31, 2022, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by the Company of up to a maximum aggregate offering price of \$400.0 million of its common stock, preferred stock or debt securities, subscription rights to purchase common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and a sales agreement prospectus covering the offering, issuance and sale by the Company of up to a maximum aggregate offering price of \$150.0 million of its common stock that may be issued and sold under a Controlled Equity Offering Sales Agreement ("Sales Agreement").
 The specific terms of any securities to be offered pursuant to the base prospectus will be specified in a prospectus supplement to the base prospectus.
 The \$150.0 million of common stock that may be offered, issued and sold under the sales agreement prospectus is included in the \$400.0 million of securities that may be offered, issued and sold by the Company under the base prospectus.
-As of March 31, 2024, the Company had issued approximately 6.5 million shares of common stock pursuant to the Sales Agreement for net proceeds of \$53.4 million.
-The Company may terminate this atthe-market program at any time, pursuant to its terms.
-On April 2, 2024, the Company completed an underwritten public offering of its common stock and issued and sold 5,555,557 shares of common stock at a public offering price of \$13.499 per share subject to an exercise price equal to \$0.0001.
-The common stock and warrants sold resulted in net proceeds of \$120.3 million after deducting underwriting discounts and commissions (see Note 11).
+As of June 30, 2024, the Company has issued approximately 6.5 million shares of common stock pursuant to the Sales Agreement for net proceeds of \$53.4 million.
+Since June 30, 2024, the Company has issued approximately 0.3 million shares of common stock pursuant to the Sales Agreement for net proceeds of \$4.0 million.
+The Company may terminate this at-the-market program at any time, pursuant to its terms.
+On April 2, 2024, the Company completed an underwritten public offering of its common stock and issued and sold 5,555,557 shares of common stock at a public offering price of \$13.50 per share and issued pre-funded warrants to purchase 3,703,730 shares of common stock at a public offering price of \$13.59 per share and issued pre-funded warrants to